Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 Well, as mentioned before, It's ridiculously simple.

-STEP 1: Place the suggested amount of chia seeds into a sizeable bowl or jar.
+Step One (Picture 1 above) - Place the suggested amount of chia seeds into a sizeable bowl or jar.
 Pour your choice of milk over the seeds.
-Then stir until well combined.
+Then, stir until well combined.

-Note: It thickens quickly, but I usually let it sit for at least 30 minutes or overnight if you wish to prepare it the night before.
+Note: It thickens quickly, but I usually let it sit for at least 30 minutes to 2 hours or overnight if you wish to prepare it the night before.

-Based on your chia seed pudding ratio, you can make your pudding thin, thick, or super creamy.
-And I'll give you a couple of "seeds to liquid" ratio options.
+You can make your pudding thin, thick, or super creamy.
+And I'll give you a couple of "chia seeds to liquid" ratio options.

 I prefer a less thick pudding consistency, but I encourage you to experiment with it.
 It's just chia pudding.

-You add more liquid if its' too thick for you or more seeds if too watery and pop it back into the fridge—ridiculously simple, no?
+You add more liquid if it's too thick for you or more seeds if it's too watery and pop it back into the fridge—ridiculously simple, no?

-A THINNER CONSISTENCY: Most packages recommend two tablespoons of chia seeds for every cup of milk.
-It creates a lovely consistency, primarily when you use plant milk like oats or nut milk.
+- For a thinner consistency, use two tablespoons of chia seeds for every cup of milk.
+It creates a lovely texture, primarily when you use plant milk like nut or oat milk.

-A THICKER CONSISTENCY: If you like a thicker chia pudding, use two tablespoons of chia seeds for every half cup of milk or ¼ cup (4 tablespoons) per cup of milk, and for a big batch, that equates to ½ cup (82 grams) chia seeds per 2 cups of milk.
+- For a thicker chia pudding, increase the amount of chia seeds.
+Try two tablespoons per half cup of milk or ¼ cup (4 tablespoons) per cup of milk.
+And for a larger batch, that equates to ½ cup (82 grams) of chia seeds per 2 cups of milk.

-Note: The bigger the batch, the better it blends in your blender.
-And you can go all the way until all seeds have entirely disappeared.
+Note on blended chia pudding: The bigger the batch, the better it blends in your blender.
+And you can go all the way until all seeds have entirely disappeared and you have a creamy concoction.
 Blending the chia seeds is not my favorite option.
-But it works great with a chocolate flavor reminiscent of a chocolate mousse and is great if you also want to make a batch for your toddler.
+But it works great with a cacao or chocolate flavor reminiscent of my coffee chocolate mousse and is great if you also want to make a batch for your toddler.

 Any milk.
 However, I admit that I have never used regular dairy milk before because I don't care for its taste.

-Go for an unsweetened choice of milk, and some of my favorites are:
+Go for unsweetened varieties, and some of my favorites are:

 - oat milk (my daughter's favorite)